AswinBarath/100-days-of-code-challenge/README.md

 <br> <br>
 <br> <br>
 <br> <br>
+<br> <br>

 ## Day 3

 Spent a couple of hours learning React.js library.
 And started building a fun little React app - Robofriends.
 Also set up npm packages like tachyons for adding simple CSS styles.
 A few tweaks and design inputs should be enough to finish off the app.

 <br> <br>
-<br> <br>
-<br> <br>
-<br> <br>

 ## Day 4

 Built out a fully-functional React app - Robofriends.
-Worked on building responsive Components using React library and set up ErrorBoundary component to catch errors and display neat error message.
+Worked on building responsive Components, Dynamic Searchbox using React library and set up ErrorBoundary component to catch errors and display a neat error message.
 Finally deployed the app into production on GitHub pages.

 Repo: [robofriends](https://github.com/AswinBarath/robofriends)